 There have been a few moments where I thought of something (that I thought was) funny and wanted to share on Facebook, only to be disappointed that I couldn’t.
 Those moments have been fleeting though, and the desire to constantly share the things I’m doing are quickly subsiding.

 How much time do we give to things that give us very little in return?

-Do you feel like time spent on facebook is rewarding?
-What would you lose if you gave it up completely?
-What would you gain?
+Do you feel like time spent on Facebook is rewarding?
+What would you lose if you deactivated Facebook for a couple weeks or longer?
+What might you gain?